bcnmy/docs/docs/quickstart.md

 sidebar_position: 2
 ---

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";

 # Quickstart: Smart Account ⚡️

 In this guide, we will create a smart account and mint an NFT.
+Checkout the full code in the end.

 :::info
 Please note that this tutorial assumes you have Node JS installed on your computer and have some working knowledge of Node. 🧠
 :::